dagle/galore/README.md

 - encrypting and decrypting emails
 - signing and verifying emails

+The idea is to provide a good email experiance by default where you configure every everything to your needs

 ## Installation
 WIP, mail galore is under heavy development, expect crashes and thing changing.
 Atm it's pre 0.1 software.
 If you don't intend to read code / write patches, you should wait.